honeypieio/shrubcoop.org/content/become-a-trustee-of-shrub-coop-1.md

 * Governance processes
 * Succession planning

+Please have a read of the [Treasurer information pack](https://res.cloudinary.com/shrub-co-op/image/upload/v1580985682/shrubcoop.org/media/SHRUB_Treasurer_information_2020_fnjrvy.pdf "SHRUB_Treasurer_information_2020_fnjrvy.pdf") for more details.

 #### What skills do I need?

-Trustees have a wide-ranging remit with some people leading on particular aspects, some playing a more general role.
-We particularly encourage applications from under-represented groups, including but not limited to: people of colour, trans people, non-binary people, and women.
+Trustees have a wide-ranging remit with some people leading on particular aspects, some playing a more general role. **We are looking to recruit trustees with specialist skills in Accountancy or Financial Management but Trustees have a wide-ranging remit and there will be opportunities to be involved across the breadth of work that SHRUB undertakes.**

-Trustees are responsible for overseeing development of the strategic framework within which day-to-day tasks are carried out by staffers and volunteers, and they help guide our long-term planning.
+To flourish as a Trustee, you must be committed, passionate, flexible!

 **What is the time commitment?**

-As a voluntary Trustee, you will make some clear time commitments: to attend regular Trustee meetings (2 hours each month, currently on a Monday evening), and participate in our “Staff Buddy” system to support staff and ensure good communication between staff and Trustees (typically you will buddy one staff member and meet with them every 1 - 2 months).

-Trustees will preferably participate in the work of a Working Group - attending meetings where possible and contributing to the direction and content of work.
+As a voluntary Trustee, you will make some clear time commitments: to attend regular Trustee meetings (**2 hours, monthly on a monday evening**), and participate in our “Buddy and Steward” system to support staff and ensure good communication between staff and Trustees (**typically you will buddy one staff member and meet with them every 1-2 months**).
+Trustees will also have oversight of the work of their relevant Working Group (Finance) - attending meetings where possible and contributing to the direction and content of work.

-As a cooperative, our community of members are invited to participate in decision-making meetings.
-At least one Trustee attends these meetings (5-8pm Thursday once a month).
-There is opportunity outside of these times to contribute to new projects and discussions.
+As a cooperative, our community of members are invited to participate in Decision-making meetings once a month.
+At least one member of the Trustee board will be required to attend these meetings each month (**5-8pm one thursday a month on a rotating basis**)

+There may also be opportunity outside of these times to contribute to new projects and discussions.

 Time off can be arranged among Trustees, ensuring that there is a balance between Trustees’ wellbeing and SHRUB Coop functioning.
-If you cannot make a meeting you let people know.
+There is an expectation that if you cannot make a meeting you let people know.

+There is a Welfare Working Group to support mental, physical and emotional wellbeing of staff, volunteers and members if you need support in regulating your engagement.

 **Who can apply?**

-Anyone who supports the Vision and Mission of SHRUB Coop is invited to apply.
-We particularly encourage applications from under-represented groups, including but not limited to: people of colour, trans people, non-binary people, other members of the LGBT+ community, and women.
+Anyone with Accountancy or Financial Management experience who supports the Vision and Mission of SHRUB Coop is invited to apply.

+**We particularly encourage applications from under-represented groups, including but not limited to: people of colour, trans people, non-binary people, other members of the LGBT+ community, and women.**

 **Background:**